rj-may/math4610/software_manual/powerMethod.md

 **Output:** This routine returns a single numerical eigenvaulue.
 It should be the largest eigen value of a matrix.
 **Usage/Example:**

-This rout outputs the largest eigenvalue usign the power method.
+This routinw outputs the largest eigenvalue usign the power method.

 When I ran this code on 100x100 matrix diagonally dominant matrix , it produced the following eigeenvalues.
     largest eigen value =  228.05502704975788